ai-cfia/dev-rel-docs/README.md

 ---

 We hope you find the Developer Relative Documentation helpful and engaging.
-If you have any questions or need assistance, please reach out to the Ai-CFIA team.
+If you have any questions or need assistance, please reach out to the AI-Lab team.

 Happy developing!